intelops/website/content/english/learning-center/8-internal-guidelines/Learn-Nextjs/authentication-authorization/learn-ory-integration/_index.md

 ---
-title: "Learn Ory integration in Next.js"
+title: "Ory integration in Next.js"
 date: 2023-05-25
 draft: false
 # description
 description: "Learn integration of ORY authentication in Next.js"
-weight: 3
+weight: 2
 ---

 To secure your Next.js application with Ory authentication - basically adding a login page so that only authorized users can view your page or to atleast know who your users are.
 To get started all you need is a `Next.js application`.
 So, lets jump right in: